 - Four simulation suites each hold a high-fidelity mannequin that mimics cardiopulmonary conditions with guidance by an instructor in a control room.
 Three of the mannequins are wireless, which enables it to be moved to other training sites, such as the ICU.

 - Using sophisticated software and hardware, educators are able to record and archive simulator sessions.
 The technology also is used to conduct pre-encounter, live and post-encounter assessments to track the effectiveness of the participant’s actions.

 - The instructor and students discuss what they did right and wrong in one of three debriefing rooms.

 - A task training room has a variety of uses.
-Second-year medical students practice performing physical exams on plastic models.
+Phase 2 medical students through attending physicians practice procedural skills.
 Instructors also teach surgical skills and central venous catheter insertion training in the rooms.

 The simulation center is located next to a standardized patient area where medical students interact with patient actors in various scenarios.

-Medical Director Preeta Geore, MD, Assistant Medical Directors Sara Greer, MD and Adithya Bhat, MD provide support to the 5,600-square-foot simulation center.
+Medical Director Preeta George, MD and Assistant Medical Director Sara Greer, MD provide support to the 5,600-square-foot simulation center.
 Julie Woodhouse, RN, serves as the Operations Director of the center.